kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-10-dns-mgt-connection-refused.md

 ## Remedy

-Check if the IP address provided as the value of the **spec.targets** parameter of the DNSEntry custom resource (CR) is the IP address of the Ingress Gateway you are using.
+Check if the IP address provided as the value of the **spec.targets** parameter of the DNSEntry custom resource is the IP address of the Ingress Gateway you are using.
 To check the Ingress Gateway IP, run:

 ```bash
 kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`